Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ### The next action detailed in the todolist has been completed successfully.

-- Further discussions are being conducted in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, ensuring inclusivity and diverse participation.
+- - Further discussions continue in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, ensuring inclusivity and diverse participation.
 - Community members are actively encouraged to contribute creative suggestions regarding the DAO's operations and governance structures.

 ### Purpose and Goals